Chinatown bus lines: Complaints, shutdowns, and increased regulations

 Double Happyness Travel, Inc. was shut down in December 2011 after it was called "an imminent hazard" by transportation officials.

 On May 31, 2012, the Federal Motor Carrier Safety Administration (FMCSA) announced the shutdown of Apex Bus, I-95 Coach, New Century Travel, and 23 related entities due to safety violations.

 On March 2, 2013, the United States Department of Transportation shut down Fung Wah Bus Transportation because of its refusal to provide safety records.
 The company was later authorized to resume its bus operations but shut down anyways in 2015.
+In two years, it was cited for 159 maintenance violations, had nearly a dozen speeding tickets and was cited for employing drivers without commercial driver's licenses.

 On May 25, 2013, a bus operated by Lucky Star was taken out of service when a manhole cover became lodged in its undercarriage.
 The company was shut down on June 5 due to "flagrant disregard for motor coach passenger safety".
 Lucky Star conducted an extensive bus upgrade and driver program, passed required inspections, and resumed operations in November 2013.

 The shutdowns led to an increase in bus fares and some say the shutdowns were unnecessary.
 Jim Epstein, a writer for libertarian publication Reason, called the FMCSA practices overly harsh, writing that the agency targets Chinatown bus companies because owners are rarely fluent in English and alleging that inspectors were overly strict about defective components, confiscating several buses for minor issues.

-Post-shutdowns

 Despite these shutdowns, in 2015, Chinatown bus lines operated 5.3 million passenger trips and 48.5 million annual miles of service, up 14% from 2013 and up 26% since 2008.

-In May 2019, Eastern Bus, a Chinatown bus line, reached a deal with Flixbus, in which Flixbus handles all marketing and sales for the company.
+In May 2019, Eastern Bus, a Chinatown bus line, reached a deal with FlixBus, in which FlixBus handles all marketing and sales for the company.